Country selection

 Investigator’s Brochure

-Per GIN-17, Guinea is implementing the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (GIN-7).
+Per GIN-17, Guinea is required to comply with the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (GIN-7).

 As specified in GIN-7, the Investigator’s Brochure (IB) must include the following sections: